kakabisht/Data-structures/ReadMe.md

 3.Stack & Queue using array and Link list :https://programmerprodigy.code.blog/2020/04/22/stacks-and-queues-using-linked-list/

-4.Polynomial Manipulation using linklist : work in progress
+4.Polynomial Manipulation using linklist : Inside polynomial using link list

+5.Trees:Has binary tree, binary search tree with array as well as linking ,blog is at